Human Services Technology

 Currently there are two options for Human Services majors – Community Health/Mental Health Worker and Addiction/Substance Abuse Counselor.
 The Addiction/Substance Abuse Counselor option is approved by the Georgia Addiction Counselor’s Association (GACA) for contact hours acceptable for certification and re-certification credit.

-You must apply and be accepted by Darton College and the Human Services Technology Program.
-Refer to and complete the requirements outlined in the "How I apply?" document for instructions on applying to Darton and the Human Services Technology Application Packet.
+You must apply and be accepted by Darton State College and the Human Services Technology Program.
+Refer to and complete the requirements outlined in the Human Services Technology Application Packet.

 What Can I do with it?

 - Bachelor Degree in Psychology, Sociology, Social Work, or Rehabilitation: The Human Services Technology Program has negotiated two-plus-two articulation agreements with Georgia Southwestern State University, and Thomas University.
 Students who graduate with an Associate of Science degree in Human Services Technology from Darton College are able to transfer as juniors into the Psychology or Sociology bachelor degree programs at Georgia Southwestern State University.
 They may make a similar transfer to the Social Work or Rehabilitation Services bachelor degree programs at Thomas University.

 - Employment Opportunities: Per the Georgia Department of Labor (2014) Human Services is listed as one of the occupations with the most annual openings within the Highest Demand Industries.
 As our lives become more complex, more problems in living occur, and more human service jobs are created.
 Entry level salaries average about $25,000/year; midlevel salaries range from $26,000-$35,000; and top level salaries start at about $52,000/year.
 Check the following web site for possible career opportunities:

 - National Organization for Human Services (NOHS) www.nationalhumanservices.org